(REPOST) If you, like many writers are wondering if your short story or book idea that you want to write could ever become a movie – then read on.

 1. Hollywood has a long and fascinating love-affair with books.

 Each year the Oscar nominations attract global attention.
-This year it’s no different.
-As a writer and book-lover, there were eight 2019 Oscar nominated films that were inspired by books.
+As a writer and book-lover, there were eight in 2019 - Oscar nominated films that were inspired by books.

 Everything from If Beale Street Could Talk to Mary Queen of Scots were based on books, both recent and past.
 The Coen Brothers’ Ballad of Buster Scruggs includes a vignette based on Jack London’s short story.

 One reason Hollywood loves books is because they have already proved their commercial success in another medium.